ScooloV/bbpedia/docs/matched_play/guide.md

 pre-game sequence to help balance out the value of each team.**

-**Naturally, this is not the case in a Matched Play setting as teams are drafted using the same Team Draft Budget, and so there won\'t be a need to balance them afterwards.
+**Naturally, this is not the case in a Matched Play setting as teams are drafted using the same Team Draft Budget, and so there won't be a need to balance them afterwards.
 Many of the results on the standard Prayers to Nuffle table focus around gaining Star Player Points, which are not used during the course of a tournament.**